nigradwohl/risk_booster/README.md

 ## Checklist

-* look for articles and press releases
+* look for articles and press releases to process
-* Implement treatment case (wording!)
 * Implement additional questions as needed (e.g., AR or ARR for side effects)
 * Calculation from AR in 1 group (+ rel) possible?
-* Handling contradictory entries
-* fix persistent issues (especially: going back; maybe handle by cleaning the object)

 ### Nice to have